geminimvp/employee_handbook/guides/engineering/environment/environment_configuration.markdown

 # Mac OS

-This guide was written on `MacOS High Sierra 10.13.6`.
+This section was written on `MacOS High Sierra 10.13.6`.
 It favors Fish syntax.

 1. Install [Homebrew](https://brew.sh/)